ktor-doc-jp/ktor-doc-jp/quickstart/guides/4oauth.md

 ### MacOS/Linux

-In MacOS and Linux computers, you can find the host file in `/etc/hosts`.
+In MacOS and Linux (Unix) computers, you can find the host file in `/etc/hosts`.
 You will need root access to edit it.

 ```sudo nano /etc/hosts```
 or